 The most common kind of nosebleed is an anterior nosebleed, which comes from the front of the nose.
 Capillaries, or very small blood vessels, inside the nose may break and bleed, causing this type of nosebleed.

-The most common cause of anterior nosebleeds is dry air.
+The chief cause of anterior nosebleeds is dry air.
 A dry climate or heated indoor air irritates and dries out nasal membranes, causing crusts that may itch and then bleed when scratched or picked.
-Colds also may irritate the lining of the nose, and bleeding can occur after repeated nose-blowing.
-When you combine a cold with dry winter air, you have the perfect formula for nosebleeds.
+Common colds also can irritate the lining of the nose, with bleeding following repeated nose-blowing.
+Having a cold during dry winter weather is the perfect formula for nosebleeds.

-Allergies also can cause problems, and a doctor may prescribe medications such as antihistamines or decongestants to control an itchy, runny, or stuffy nose.
-This can also dry out the nasal membranes and contribute to nosebleeds.
+Allergies also can cause problems, as doctors may prescribe medicine (such as antihistamines or decongestants) to control an itchy, runny, or stuffy nose.
+The medicine can dry out nasal membranes, leading to nosebleeds.

-An injury or blow to the nose can cause bleeding and usually is not a serious problem.
-If your child ever has a facial injury, use the tips outlined to stop a nosebleed.
-If you can't stop the bleeding after 10 minutes or you are concerned about other facial injuries, take your child to see a medical professional right away.
+An injury or blow to the nose can cause bleeding, but most aren't a serious problem.
+But if your child has a facial injury that causes a bloody nose and you can't stop the bleeding after 10 minutes or have other concerns about the injury, get medical care right away.

-Nosebleeds are rarely cause for alarm, but frequent nosebleeds might indicate a more serious problem.
-If your child gets nosebleeds more than once a week, you should contact your doctor.
-Most cases of frequent nosebleeds are easily treated.
-Sometimes tiny blood vessels inside the nose become irritated and don't heal.
-This happens more frequently in kids who have ongoing allergies or frequent colds.
-A doctor may have a solution if your child has this problem.
+While nosebleeds are rarely serious, there might be a problem if they happen a lot.
+If your child gets nosebleeds more than once a week, call your doctor.
+Usually, frequent nosebleeds are easily treated.
+Sometimes tiny blood vessels inside the nose are irritated and don't heal, which happens more often in kids with ongoing allergies or who get a lot of colds.
+A doctor might be able to help in these cases.

-If bleeding is not due to a sinus infection, allergies, or irritated blood vessels, the doctor may order other tests to see why your child is getting frequent nosebleeds.
+For bleeding not due to a sinus infection, allergies, or irritated blood vessels, a doctor may order tests to find the cause.
 Rarely, a bleeding disorder or abnormally formed blood vessels could be a possibility.

-Since most nosebleeds in kids are caused by nose picking, or irritation due to hot dry air, using a few simple tips may help your kids avoid them in the future.
+Since most nosebleeds in kids are caused by nose-picking or irritation from hot dry air, using a few simple tips may help your kids avoid them:

-Even when taking proper precautions, kids can still get a bloody nose occasionally.
-So the next time your child gets a nosebleed, try not to panic.
+Even with proper precautions, kids can still get a bloody nose occasionally.
+So if your child gets a nosebleed, try not to panic.
 They're usually harmless and are almost always easy to stop.